Friday, December 18, 2009

 Please note, our fall restock orders are going in July 31, 2009.
 If you are looking for something we do not have in the store, or items in large quantities, please let us know by the 29th so we can give out quotes and make sure everything is added to the orders.
 We expect to receive the stock by mid August.

 Anyone that received the previous bulk buy pricing sheets please note that we have managed to lower our bulk pricing on many items such as coconut oil, palm oil, deodorized cocoa butter and much more.
-These items are slowly being added to
+These items are slowly being added to bulk in stock when the pricing is set in stone.
+To take advantage of these bulk quantities, please order as soon as possible.
+Items will be added regularly in the next two weeks.
+For bulk buy terms, please click here.

 Thank you all and Happy Creating!